Ratification is Satisfaction!

 If a woman goes to court with only an act to back her case, it's far easier to dismiss her than if she has an amendment supporting her.
 How often do you hear about a woman losing a court case regarding voting at her local county election?
-Compare that to how many cases you hear about regarding domestic violence, sexual harrassment in the workplace, equal pay for equal work, equal healthcare for equal pay, etc. This is because acts have no where near the backing power as an amendment.
+Compare that to how many cases you hear about regarding domestic violence, sexual harassment in the workplace, equal pay for equal work, equal healthcare for equal pay, etc. This is because acts have nowhere near the backing power as an amendment.

 Acts are laws and can be changed just like regular old laws.

 "Acts", such as the three Equal Pay acts that we've already needed in order to remind people that women deserve to be paid equally, can be overturned, repealed, or thrown out in the future unless there is a constitutional amendment - the ERA - to serve as their irrevocable foundation.